cognitivegears/node-milight-local-proxy/README.md

 Building
 ========

 On the Raspberry Pi, node-milight-local-proxy has been tested with the Raspbian distribution.

-The following steps are needed:
+To install the module, use the following:

+1. Install a recent node.js - I built from source
+2. Run `sudo npm install -g node-milight-local-proxy`
+3. Startup using `milight-proxy`

+*NOTE* I had some trouble with installing on Raspberry PI due to permissions issues with the serialport dependency.
+If you get an error about serialport, try `sudo npm install -g node-milight-local-proxy --unsafe-perm` instead.

+To setup a development environment, use the following:

 1. Install a recent node.js - I built from source
 2. Clone this repo